Upsilon Aurigae

-Upsilon Aurigae, Latinised from υ Aurigae, is the Bayer designation for a single star in the northern constellation of Auriga.
-It has an apparent visual magnitude of 4.74, which means it is bright enough to be seen with the naked eye.
+Upsilon Aurigae is a single star in the northern constellation of Auriga.
+Its name is a Bayer designation that is Latinised from υ Aurigae, and abbreviated Upsilon Aur or υ Aur.
+This star has an apparent visual magnitude of 4.74, which means it is bright enough to be seen with the naked eye.
 Based upon parallax measurements, this star is approximately 570 ly distant from the Earth.
-It is drifting further away with a radial velocity of +38 km/s.
+It is drifting further away with a radial velocity of +37 km/s.

 This is an evolved red giant star with a stellar classification of M0 III.
 It is a suspected variable star and is currently on the asymptotic giant branch, which means it is generating energy through the fusion of helium along a shell surrounding a small, inert core of carbon and oxygen.
 The star is two billion years old with 1.64 times the mass of the Sun and has expanded to 61 times the Sun's radius.
 It is radiating 1,165 times the Sun's luminosity from its photosphere at an effective temperature of 3912 K.